amirgamil/flora/README.md

 ## Architecture
 Flora is written with [Poseidon](https://github.com/amirgamil/poseidon) and [Pixi](https://www.pixijs.com/) (for help with rendering) on the frontend, using a [Pixi tilemap plugin](https://github.com/pixijs/tilemap) (for fast tilemap rendering) and Go on the backend.
 It uses a custom semantic and full-text search algorithm to find connections between data in my digital footprint.
 This helps us find related content that is both topically and lexically similar to any specific data or a specific keyword (of which you might have noticed, I load a couple of important ones to me personally in the first screen, like startup, community, side projects etc).
 Refer below for how this algorithm works.

-## How do we find related pieces of data?
+## How do we find connections between your data?
 I like to call this step generating a "graph on demand."
 Most of my data does not live in a tool that contains bidirectional links - most of my data is scattered across a range of links, notes, saved articles, and more.
 Trying to find any hyperlinks within the data (which I have saved as text) would be near impossible.
 Instead, I architected Flora so that we could do something else instead - we can use a custom semantic and full-text search algorithm to find the **most related pieces** of data.

+This takes on a couple of forms.
+Given a specific data record, we can [find the other most related data records to this one](https://github.com/amirgamil/flora/blob/81ea15e9728c7c93fe3b89ee53de1812f087715d/pkg/flora/model.go#L214) , in this way somewhat mimicing a bidirectional link.

+We can also, given a specific query or word, [find the data records most related to that specific query](https://github.com/amirgamil/flora/blob/81ea15e9728c7c93fe3b89ee53de1812f087715d/pkg/flora/model.go#L257)  - which is what you might have noticed on the first load in the demo video or if you tried it (with the words `build`, `community`, `startups`, `side projects` etc.).
+Thus, we can generate a "graph on demand" with a robust search algorithm, which contains two noteworthy components.

-### Semantic search
+### 1. Semantic search
 The semantic part of the search algorithm consists of using [word embeddings](https://en.wikipedia.org/wiki/Word_embedding) which are high-dimensional vectors that encode various bits of information associated with words (e.g. a vector for the word king might have some information associated with male, ruler etc.).
 These are constructed in such a way where we can operate on these vectors (i.e. add them, subtract them average them) and maintain some kind of informational structure about the result.

 This means for any piece of data, we can average all of the words to create a [document vector](https://towardsdatascience.com/document-embedding-techniques-fed3e7a6a25d?gi=34ef611d5d13) which is just a single vector that attempts to encode/summarize information about a data.
 There are more complex and meaningful ways of doing this than just averaging all of the word embeddings, but this was simple enough to implement and works relatively well for the purpose of this project.

 Once we have a document vector for a piece of data, we can use the [cosine similarity](https://www.sciencedirect.com/topics/computer-science/cosine-similarity#:~:text=Cosine%20similarity%20measures%20the%20similarity,document%20similarity%20in%20text%20analysis.) to find how similar these two document vectors (and hence how similar the topics of any two pieces of data are).

-I use pre-trained word-embeddings from Facebook's [Creative Commons Licensed](https://creativecommons.org/licenses/by-sa/3.0/).
+I use pre-trained word-embeddings from Facebook's [Creative Commons Licensed](https://creativecommons.org/licenses/by-sa/3.0/) fastText word embeddings dataset.
 Specifically I use 50k words from the data trained on Wikipedia 2017 UMBC webbase corpus found [here](https://fasttext.cc/docs/en/english-vectors.html).
 The actual dataset contains ~1 million tokens but I just clip and use the first 50k so that my server can handle it.
 I can change this or swap it out in the future, I just chose this because it had the smallest file size.

-### Text search
+### 2. Text search
 The text component of the search constructs [TF-IDF](https://towardsdatascience.com/tf-idf-for-document-ranking-from-scratch-in-python-on-real-world-dataset-796d339a4089) vectors for every piece of data, which is a vector that stores the token frequencies of all of the words that appear in a document.
-Since every document may have a different vocabulary, these tf-idf vectors use the vocabulary of the entire corpus, so that any word that does not appear in the document has a 0 for the associated location in the vector.
+Since documents may have a different vocabularies, these tf-idf vectors use the vocabulary of the entire corpus, so that any word that does not appear in the document has a 0 for the associated location in the vector.

 Once we have the tf-idf vectors for two words, we can once again use the cosine similarity to find how similar these tf-idf vectors are (and hence how similar the words used are for any two pieces of data).